 In contrast to the other side chains His with a pKa of 6 can interact in either protonated or unprotonated form.
 It can coordinate with many metals.
 Whilst acidic groups again form a proportion of the observed ligands azaheterocycles, sulphonamides, hydroxyls, and carbonyls were also observed.
 Full details of the fragments are available in the supporting information.

 Interactions between aromatics rings are well documented, 60% of the aromatic residues are involved in aryl-aryl interactions.
 The T-shaped edge-to-face and the parallel-displaced stacking arrangement predominate.
-Whilst in proteins the parallel-displaced stacking arrangement is observed more often the two arrangements are of similar energy -1.6 to -2.4 kcal/mol, and is thought to be a combination of VDW dispersion and electrostatics (A word of caution, the precise nature of the interaction is poorly understood and may not be modeled accurately by molecular modeling packages).
+Whilst in proteins the parallel-displaced stacking arrangement is observed more often the two arrangements are of similar energy -1.6 to -2.4 kcal/mol, and is thought to be a combination of VDW dispersion and electrostatics (A word of caution, the precise nature of the interaction is poorly understood and may not be modelled accurately by molecular modeling packages).
 The strength of the interaction can be influenced by substitution, Stacking arrangements of an electron-poor and an electron-rich aromatic ring profit from charge transfer.
 Stacking between electron-deficient rings is generally preferred over stacking of electron-rich ones.
 In our work on NK1 antagonists the X-ray structures (shown below) illustrate how the differences in the pi-stacking interactions depend on the nature of the aromatic rings.

 The influence of the edge to face pi-stacking interaction can be seen in the NMR, comparing the parent benzyl alcohol with the benzyl ether (below).
 It is apparent that in the benzyl ether the two ortho protons (red) are shifted upfield due to the shielding effect of one of the aromatic rings of the benzhydryl group.

-Dougherty, (JACS, 2000, 122, 870) Has undertaken a high level theoretical comparison of Cation-Aryl with salt bridges in a range of solvents and found the cation-aryl interaction is strong across a range of solvents including polar media, which is not found salt bridges.
+Dougherty, (JACS, 2000, 122, 870) Has undertaken a high level theoretical comparison of Cation-Aryl with salt bridges in a range of solvents and found the cation-aryl interaction is strong across a range of solvents including polar media, which is not found in salt bridges.
 Part of the reason for the difference is that ionised groups must be desolvated in aqueous solution whereas aromatic rings are already desolvated to a large extent.
 Many cation-aryl interactions occur on the surface of proteins, and as a general rule Arg interacts more often than Lys, with Trp providing the aromatic interaction more often than Phe or Tyr.
 Methyl groups interact with the face of aromatic rings when bound to an electronegative atom.
 A positively charged nitrogen is a particularly strong electronegative substituent, and therefore, the direct interaction of an alkylated ammonium group with an aromatic ring leads to a strongly attractive interaction at a distance of 3.4-4.0 Angstroms.
 It might be expected that in acetylcholine esterase (ACHE) the binding of acetylcholine could be stabilised by an interaction between the quaternary ammonium and a carboxylate of Asp or Glu, in fact it is stabilised by an interaction with a tryptophan (below).

-X-ray structure of Acetylcholine esterase showing quaternary ammonium moiety of acetyl choline (yellow) stabilised by cation-aryl interaction with a tryptophan (purple).
+X-ray structure of Acetylcholine esterase 2ACE showing quaternary ammonium moiety of acetyl choline (yellow) stabilised by cation-aryl interaction with a tryptophan (purple).

 In the case of protonated amines a similar interaction is possible, but in addition the hydrogen on the nitrogen often provides additional stabilisation via a hydrogen bonding interaction.